-A-level: ABB including a science subject (biology, human biology, chemistry, physics, maths and psychology)
+A-level: ABB including a science subject (biology, human biology, chemistry, physics, maths or psychology)

 We consider all A-level subjects for the remaining grades, except general studies or critical thinking.